alumni-labs-yyc/alumni-lab/README.md

 We'll have to figure this out together.
 Here's an init:

-- meet weekly? at the Central Library on Saturdays?
+- meet biweekly? at the ~~Central Library~~ Edison? on Saturdays?
 11am
 - come at 11am, leave whenever you want?
 I'll be leaving at 2pm-ish
 - stand up meeting from 11:05am - 11:20am, to set the tone for the day.
 - do stuffs ...